 Legacy Parks launched the Head of Tennessee Initiative with the acquisition of McBee Ferry Landing on the Holston River in 2017.
-The property was the site of the McBee Ferry, the only crossing on th Holston River between Knoxville and Kingsport for more than 140 years.
-Prior to Legacy Parks’ acquisition, there was a 22-mile gap in public access to the river.
-The goal of the Head of the Tennessee Initiative is to create public access to the Holston and French Broad Rivers at five t0 seven mile increments.
+The property was the site of the McBee Ferry, the only crossing on the Holston River between Knoxville and Kingsport for more than 140 years.
+The goal of the Head of the Tennessee Initiative is to create public access to the Holston and French Broad Rivers at five to seven mile intervals.
+Prior to Legacy Park’s acquisition, there was a 22-mile gap in public access to the river.

-Legacy Parks secured a $75,000 grant from the Tennessee Heritage Conservation Fund which was matched by a $25,000 grant from TVA and $50,000 in funding from Knox County to purchase the property.
+Legacy Parks secured a $75,000 grant from the Tennessee Heritage Conservation Fund which matched a $25,000 grant from TVA and $50,000 in funding from Knox County to purchase the property.

 Legacy Parks conveyed the property to Knox County in 2020 for the property to become a public park.
-Knox County constructed a new entrance and parking area, upgraded the boat ram and added picnic tables and a walking path.
-The park officially opened March 2023.
+Knox County constructed a new entrance and parking area, upgraded the boat ramp and added picnic tables and a walking path.
+The park officially opened in March 2023.

-Knox County Parks & Recreation, State of Tennessee Heritage Conservation Funds, TVA, East TN Historical Society
+State of Tennessee Heritage Conservation Funds, TVA, Knox County, East TN Historical Society